LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/expense-tracker/index.rst.txt

 - `Expense Tracker Login <https://raw.githubusercontent.com/LaunchCodeEducation/liftoff/master/src/modules/demo-projects/expense-tracker/figures/expense-tracker-login.png>`__

 **What is planned next:** Next, Paul will work on a landing page after a user logs in, flash messaging, and the category model.
-He has created, and estimated new stories for the remainder of this sprint and moved them into **Current Iteration** column (see Pivotal Tracker screenshot below).
+He has created and estimated new stories for the remainder of this sprint and moved them into the **Current Iteration** column (see Pivotal Tracker screenshot below).

 .. figure:: figures/sprint_2_stories_2.png